 Call Back Request

-Please fil the form and we’ll call you back
+Please fill the form and we’ll call you back

+Aviation psychology is a highly specialized field of psychology that is also known as aerospace psychology.
 It is an area of psychology where Psychologists use their knowledge to improve the mental health of pilots, aircrew, and airport employees.

+They may be involved in helping reconstruct events that occur prior to an aviation accident.
 Airline companies provide counseling in times of psychological distress or great stress, while others will be involved in preparing training programs for airline personnel.

 This is an area of work that has excellent income potential, surpassing average income for other subfields of psychology.